nasa-gibs/gibs-api-docs/docs/gis-usage.md

 ![ArcGIS Online, Add Layer from web](img/AGOL-AddLayer2.png)

 * For each layer that you've loaded, click on the three small dots below "NASA Global Imagery Browse Services for EOSDIS", then "WMS OGC options"
-* Add a Parameter for "TIME" and enter a YYYY-MM-DD Value for your desired date
+* Add a Parameter for "TIME" and enter a YYYY-MM-DD Value for your desired date; note that this is currently a workaround and should be more directly supported in the future

 ![ArcGIS Online, Adjust Time](img/AGOL-TimeAdjust2.png)